cognitonow/studio/application-guide.md

 -   **File:** `src/app/messages/page.tsx`
 -   **Purpose:** The in-app chat interface for direct communication.
 -   **Key Components:**
-    -   A two-column layout with a conversation list and an active chat window.
+    -   A two-column layout where each column is a `Card`.
+    -   **Conversations List Card:** The left card displays a scrollable list of all active conversations.
+    -   **Active Chat Card:** The right card displays the full message history for the selected conversation and an input field to send a new message.
     -   Messages are styled differently based on the sender (`UserMessage`, `ProviderMessage`, `AiMessage`).
 -   **Role-Based Views:**
     -   **Guest:** Cannot access.
 Redirected to `/auth`.